rsmusllp/termineter/INSTALL.md

 # Termineter Install Guide
 ## Requirements
+Termineter supports Python 2.7 and 3.4+.
+It is recommended that users use Python3.
 The requirements are listed in the requirements.txt file.
-They can be installed with ```pip install -r requirements.txt```.
+They can be installed with `python3 -m pip install -r requirements.txt`.

 ## How To Install Termineter (Windows)
 No installation or modification is necessary.
 Start a command